l50/unm_ismart_presentation/0_vm_create.md

    * Password: `vagrant`

 ## Stop the VM
-Once you're finished, you can stop the vm with:
+Once you're finished, you can stop the VM with:
 ```
 vagrant halt
 ```